strangebuzz/phpquiz/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* DB Join on answers in the show methods to avoid join at the view level when getting the previous and next quiz.
+* Create a command to initialize a new question in the fixtures or in production, it will ask for all the information and will generate all the related code.

 @Ideas/To decide
 ————————————————————————————————————————————————————————————————————————————————

-* Add a question uuid?
+* Add a question uuid for nav?
 * OK to use the carbon Twitter image or host it?
 * Create a timed quiz?
 * Mailing list to notify when a new quiz is out ?
-* Rss ?
+* Or create a simple RSS ?

 @Nice to have
 ————————————————————————————————————————————————————————————————————————————————

-* Create a command to initialize a new question in the fixtures, it will ask for all the information and will generate all the related code.
 * Allow to choose the number of questions to pass